-- We cover prescribed drugs and medications, as described in the chart beginning on the next page. - All benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$300 per person (\$600 per family).
+Here are some important things to keep in mind about these benefits: I • We cover prescribed drugs and medications, as described in the chart beginning on the next page.
+I M P O • All benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary.
+M P O R T A N • The calendar year deductible is: \$300 per person (\$600 per family).
 The calendar year deductible applies to almost all benefits in this Section.
-We added "No deductible" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - Who can write your prescription.
-A licensed physician must write the prescription - Where you can obtain them.
-You may fill the prescription at a participating network pharmacy, a non-network pharmacy, or by mail.
-To receive the Plan's maximum benefit, you must fill the prescription at a plan pharmacy, or by mail for a maintenance medication. - We use a formulary.
-Our prescription drug program includes a "formulary" feature.
-A formulary is a list of commonly prescribed FDA approved medications that have been selected based on their effectiveness and cost savings.
-By asking your doctor to prescribe a formulary medication(s), you can help control rising costs while maintaining high-quality care.
-Use of a formulary drug is voluntary; there is no financial penalty if your physician does not prescribe a formulary drug. - These are the dispensing limitations. - •• You may purchase up to a 30-day supply of covered drugs or supplies through a Pequot Pharmaceutical Network (PRxN®)/PCS Health Systems, Inc. (PCS) pharmacy participating in the SAMBA program.
-Call toll-free 1-888/779-6638 to locate a Plan network pharmacy in your area.
-For each prescription drug, supply or refill purchased at the pharmacy there is a copayment of \$15 generic, \$20 name brand single source (no generic substitute) and \$25 multisource name brand. - •• You may purchase up to a 90-day supply of covered drugs or supplies through the mail order program.
-You order your prescription or refill by mail from the Pequot Pharmaceutical Network (PRxN).
-PRxN will fill your prescription.
-For each prescription drug, supply or refill purchased at the pharmacy there is a copayment of \$15 generic, \$20 name brand single source (no generic substitute) and \$25 multisource name brand.

-Note: If your physician prescribes a medication that will be taken over an extended period of time, you should request two prescriptions - one to be used for the participating pharmacy and the other for the mail order program.
-You may obtain up to a 30-day supply right away through the prescription card program, and up to a 90-day supply from the mail order program.
+We added "(No deductible)" to show when the calendar year deductible does not apply.
+R T A N T • The non-PPO benefits are the standard benefits of this Plan.
+PPO benefits apply only when you use a PPO provider.
+When no PPO provider is available, non-PPO benefits apply.
+T • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
+There are important features you should be aware of.
+These include: • Who can write your prescription.
+A licensed physician must write the prescription. • Where you can obtain them.
+You may fill the prescription at a participating Plan network pharmacy, a network pharmacy, or by mail. - To receive the Plan's maximum benefit, you must fill the prescription at a pharmacy, or by mail for a maintenance medication. • We use a formulary.
+We have an open formulary.
+An open formulary is a voluntary program to help concost of care by asking your doctor to prescribe from a list of medications preferred for their clinical effective and opportunities to help contain your and SAMBA's costs.
+The list of medications is available online at www.merckmedco.com.
+For more information about the formulary, call 1-800/283-3478.
+These are the dispensing limitations. - You may purchase up to a 30-day supply of covered drugs or supplies through the PAID system available most pharmacies.
+Call toll-free 1-800/283-3478 to locate a Plan network pharmacy in your area.
+For each prescription drug, supply or refill purchased at the pharmacy there is a copayment of \$15 generic, \$25 na brand single source (no generic substitute) and \$30 multisource name brand. ch - You may purchase up to a 90-day supply of covered drugs or supplies through the mail order program.
+You order your prescription or refill by mail from the Merck-Medco Home Delivery Pharmacy service (formareferred to as the Merck-Medco Rx Services Mail Order Program).
+The Home Delivery Pharmacy service fill your prescription.
+For each prescription drug, supply or refill purchased at the pharmacy there is a copayment of \$15 generic, \$25 name brand single source (no generic substitute) and \$30 multisource nambrand. erly ce will Note: If your physician prescribes a medication that will be taken over an extended period of time, you sho request two prescriptions - one to be used for the participating Plan network pharmacy and the other for the Delivery Pharmacy service.
+You may obtain up to a 30-day supply right away through the prescription car program, and up to a 90-day supply from the Home Delivery Pharmacy service. e Home